oblivionpjk/oblivionpjk.github.io/_posts/2019-10-20-Why JSON is more self-describing than CSV.md

 Briefly (in no more than 250 words) and using suitable examples, explain what it means for an external representation to be self-describing, and whether we can say that JSON is more self-describing that CSVs.

 # my opinion
-In my opinion,if an external representation is self-describing, it can obtain the corresponding internal representation from it-self.
-This means, an self-describing external representation should not only include data but also contain a structure describing itself, It includes a set of system catalog tables, which describe the logical and physical structure of the data; a configuration file, which contains the parameter values associated with the database; and a recovery log, which records ongoing transactions and transactions that can be archived."(IBM)
+In my opinion,if an external representation is self-describing, it can obtain the corresponding internal representation from itself.
+This means, an self-describing external representation should not only include data but also contain a description which describe the logical and physical structure of the data.
 For example:
-an external representation is "Alice", "wfxian@263.net", "divadpeng". a self-describing external representation could tell us "Alice" is name, "wfxian@263.net" is email and "divadpeng" is id, which means we don't have to confused about the name and id and we can convert this external representation to an internal representation :rs("Alice")="jiangtianpeng",rs("Emial")="wfxian@263.net",rs("Id")="divadpeng"
+an external representation is "Alice", "wfxian@263.net", "divadpeng". a self-describing external representation could tell us "Alice" is name, "wfxian@263.net" is email and "divadpeng" is id, which means we don't have to confused about the name and id and we can convert this external representation to an internal representation: rs("Alice")="jiangtianpeng",rs("Emial")="wfxian@263.net",rs("Id")="divadpeng".
+Of course, Self-describing includes not only these, but also restrictions on format, input, content, etc.
+Speaking of the self-describing of csv and json, since the internal format corresponding to an external CSV/JSON description depends crucially on the CSV/JSON Schema that is used for validation, I think it's inappropriate to say that JSON is more self-describing than CSV.
+If some pathological schemas do not describe the data well，they may have poor effects on validation and lead to poor self-describing of the file.

 # references
+1. Jérôme Siméon, & Wadler, P. .
+(2003).
+The essence of xml.
+Acm Sigplan Notices, 38(1), 1-13.